Dulit frogmouth: Status and conservation

 The range of the Dulit frogmouth is estimated at 127,000 km2 and decreasing.
 It is restricted to the Bornean Mountains Endemic Bird Area and is threatened by habitat loss through logging and agricultural development.
-Its conservation status is considered by BirdLife International to be Near Threatened.
-Proposed conservation measures include the investigation of the species’ ecology and the protection of suitable habitat.
+Its conservation status is considered by BirdLife International to be Least Concern.
+Proposed conservation measures include the investigation of the species' ecology and the protection of suitable habitat.